orangeadam3/terra121/README.md

 ### We now have a public server that you can test the mod without ever having to install it!!!!

-### It is currently not online, working on a fix or alternative!!!
-PLEASE DO NOT BOTHER FYREBURNS!!!!

-The server is hosted by FyreBurns from the [Cubic Chunks Discord](https://discord.gg/kMfWg9m), you will need **AT LEAST** Forge and CubicChunks installed on your machine to join (download information can be found in the Prerequisites below)!
+The server is currently hosted by Aang23 from the [Cubic Chunks Discord](https://discord.gg/kMfWg9m), originally hosted by FyreBurns, you will need **AT LEAST** Forge and CubicChunks installed on your machine to join (download information can be found in the Prerequisites below)!

 Either Direct Connect or Add a new server with the following IP:

-### ert.g.akliz.net
+### terra.altillimity.com

-This is also another work in progress, so permissions and things may change according to FyreBurns, we greatly appreciate the resources that FyreBurns is placing to run this server for the public.
+This is also another work in progress, so permissions and things may change according to Aang23 or FyreBurns, we greatly appreciate the resources that Aang23 is placing to run this server for the public, and what FyreBurns placed in the past.

-**If you cannot join, then most likely it is off, do not spam message FyreBurns or us, check back at another time.**
+**If you cannot join, then most likely it is off, do not spam message Aang23 or us, check back at another time.**

 **We cannot guarantee that the server will stay up to date with the latest version of the mod, it maybe a couple versions behind**

-*Thank you FyreBurns for your efforts, much appreciated*
+*Thank you Aang23, and FyreBurns for your efforts, much appreciated*

 *- shejan0 and orangeadam3* 😘